-Dr. Sophia Sweeney, Associate Professor
+Dr. Sarah Ramsey, Associate Professor

 Sarah Ramsey has a B.S. in Elementary Education from Oral Roberts University as well as a Masters of Education in Reading from Northeastern State University, and recently completed a doctoral degree in College and Higher Education Administration.
 Dr. Ramsey is an active member of Kappa Delta Pi.
 She holds current Oklahoma elementary teaching and reading specialist certificates and was chosen by her colleagues as Teacher of the Year in 2006.
 Dr. Ramsey is a passionate about working with both future and current educators on creative and innovative ways to engage students in thinking and learning.